mguppy/read-me-generator/README.md

   ## Installation
   > npm i
   ## Usage
-  safdjkldsffj
+  daskfj
   ## License
   This project is licensed under the MIT license.
   ## Contributing
-  sdfajkjdsf
+  asdfkj
   ## Tests
   To run tests, run the following command:
   > npm test
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at sdjf.
-You can find more of my work at github.com/dskafj.
+  If you have any questions about the repo, open an issue or contact me directly at asdfkj.
+You can find more of my work at github.com/asdfj;lj.

   undefined